WordPress Migration Without Losing SEO Rankings: Complete Guide

 After updating DNS, keep the old server running for at least 48 hours.
 Some DNS resolvers cache old records longer than expected, and having the old server available prevents downtime for visitors still hitting the old IP address.

-Use a tool like what's my DNS to check propagation status across different regions.
+Use a tool like What's My DNS to check propagation status across different regions.
 Full propagation can take up to 48 hours, though most visitors will see the new server within a few hours.
+During this period, split traffic between the two servers is normal and expected.

 Step 9: Post-Migration Verification

 Once the migration is live, run through these checks systematically.
-Do not skip this step, as catching problems early prevents longer-term SEO damage.
+Catching problems early prevents longer-term SEO damage that can take weeks to reverse.

 • Google Search Console: Check for crawl errors, canonical warnings, and mobile usability issues.
 Address any errors immediately.